chapel-lang/chapel/doc/rst/language/spec/domain-maps.rst

 -  standard layouts and distributions, such as Block and Cyclic, are documented under
    :ref:`Standard Layouts and Distributions <layouts_and_distributions>`
-   in Chapel's online documentation.

 -  specification of user-defined domain maps is forthcoming; please refer to the
-   :ref:`Domain Map Standard Interface technical note <readme-dsi>` in Chapel's online documentation.
+   :ref:`Domain Map Standard Interface technical note <readme-dsi>`

 .. _Domain_Maps_For_Types: